balanced/www.balancedpayments.com/contents/stripe/faq.md

 ### <a name="how-can-i-get-in-touch" href="#how-can-i-get-in-touch">How can I get in touch with Balanced after June 11, 2015?</a>

 A portion of the Balanced team will continue on until October 9, 2015.
-You can contact us at [support@balancedpayments.com](mailto:support@balancedpayments.com).
+You can contact us at [support+balanced@balancedpayments.com](mailto:support+balanced@balancedpayments.com).

 ### <a name="how-do-i-contact-stripe" href="#how-do-i-contact-stripe">How do I contact Stripe if I have questions?</a>

-Stripe also has an [FAQ page](https://support.stripe.com/questions/migrating-from-balance-to-stripe) and can be contacted directly through [their support page](https://support.stripe.com/email).
+Stripe also has an [FAQ page](https://support.stripe.com/questions/migrating-from-balance-to-stripe) and can be contacted directly by emailing [support+balanced@stripe.com](support+balanced@stripe.com).

 -----------------------------